 7. Herbal Sachets and Potpourri

 Herbal sachets and potpourri, made from fragrant herbs like lavender, jasmine, and rose, offer a natural alternative to chemical-laden air fresheners.
-The Essential Co. offers handmade sachets and potpourri using dried flowers and herbs for natural home fragrance.
+The Essential Co. offers handmade sachets and potpourri crafted from dried flowers and herbs, providing a natural home fragrance.

 How to Start:

-- Select herbs and flowers with strong, pleasant aromas.
+- Select herbs and flowers with intense, pleasant aromas.

 - Focus on handmade, artisanal sachets for a premium touch.